-I am often asked how can we add the "I" responsibly to LGBT+, since so many of us intersex people identify as LGBTQ+ in some way: Here is how I feel the "I" can be added with responsibility and care: Below are pages to print, and several important links that you will need to use as references and/or add to your webpage if you want to become intersex responsibly inclusive.
-It is so important that the parents of intersex… Continue reading How to Add the “I” Responsibly to LGBT+
+I am often asked how can we add the "I" responsibly to LGBT+, since so many of us intersex people identify as LGBTQ+ in some way: Here is how I feel the "I" can be added with responsibility and care: Below are pages to print, and several important links that you will need to use as references… Continue reading How to Add the “I” Responsibly to the LGBTQ+ Rainbow

 I was not able to be your father until now.
 They took that from me.
 They say that a man can not grow a baby in his womb.
 They say that only a woman can do that.
 They are wrong.
 My child, you'll be blessed. ¤ I was not able to be your… Continue reading Poem: My sweet child, you’ll be blessed.